bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Torrin Grimhood.md

 ## Personality/Mannerisms
 - Torrin is a pretty simple dwarf.
 Work hard, play hard, and live life as if tomorrow is not promised.
+- Torrin has a particularly soft heart for children and animals

 ### Quips